TeamTopologies/miro-team-topologies/README.md

 - Run serve the app `npx serve dist -p 8081`
 - Run `ngrok` using `npx ngrok http 8081`
-- Get https url from _ngrok_ and paste it in `iframe url` in your app settings.
+- Get the `https url` from _ngrok_ and paste it in `iframe URL` in your app settings.
   _run/release_
-- upload html files and dist folder under a **https** server
+- upload HTML files and dist folder under a **HTTPS** server
-- copy the index.html URL (https required) and paste it in `iframe url` in your app settings.
+- copy the index.html URL (HTTPS required) and paste it in `iframe URL` in your app settings.